wirecard/extension-credentials-module/README.md

 # Credentials Module

-Read credentials from xml file based on schema.xsd schema template and generate configuration object per payment method.
+This module is meant for reading out credentials from xml file based on schema.xsd template and generating of configuration objects per payment method.

 ## How to setup

-Using composer install the package
+Using composer to install the package
 ````
 composer require wirecard/extentions-credentials-module
 ````